codacy/codacy-spotbugs/README.md

 ## Limitations

-This tool is only available in the enterprise version and requires the usage of [codacy-analysis-cli](https://github.com/codacy/codacy-analysis-cli) to push the results.
+This tool requires the usage of [codacy-analysis-cli](https://github.com/codacy/codacy-analysis-cli) to push the results.

 ## What is Codacy